Library Research: A Step-By-Step Guide

 • However, you should still use the "scholarly journal" Or "Academic Journal" limiters in the databases to determine if your article is truly scholarly or not.

-• The image on the left shows how and where to limit in the EBSCO databases, like Academic Search Complete and ERIC.
+• The first image on the left shows how and where to limit in the EBSCO databases, like Academic Search Complete and ERIC.

 • The image on the right shows how and where to limit in the ProQuest databases, like ProQuest Combined Databases or Nursing and Allied Health Source